-I thought Slack was a funny name for a productivity tool.
-I associated it with “slacker,” but there’s actually no connection.
-Rather, Slack is when good things happen when you stop trying and go with the flow.
-It’s such an important concept, that a religion was created around it.
-When Chapter Three adopted Slack almost two years ago, we had something of an epiphany.
+Slack is the process of achieving goals by going with the flow.
+It’s such an important concept, that the Church of the SubGenius created a religion around it.
+When Chapter Three adopted Slack as a productivity tool almost two years ago, we had something of an epiphany.

 Slack is Taking Off